nodelogicau/semcal/docs/examples/agile/index.md

-# iCal4j Template - Agile
+# Semantic Calendaring - Agile

 Templates for working with Agile methodologies.